Chicago Driving with a Suspended, Revoked, or Invalid License Lawyers

 Defenses for Driving while Suspended, Revoked or Invalid

 As a legal matter, there are very few circumstances where a person "must" drive and has no other option.
 Needing to get to work at the risk of being fired is just not legally a defense to such a ticket.
-It may be understandable and it may be a good excuse, but it's just not a legal defense.
+It may be understandable, and it may be a good excuse, but it's usually not a legal defense, because there usually friends with cars, Uber, cabs and public transportation available.
 Although a lack of knowledge that the driver’s license was invalid, revoked or suspended may technically be a defense, proving this lack of knowledge is often an entirely different matter and is seldom successful at trial.
 Practically the only situation that would likely be acceptable as a defense might be when someone is extremely ill and there is no time to call a cab or an ambulance.
 This would be a very unusual circumstance.

 Call Chicago Defense Lawyers with Experience

 Few other Chicago traffic offenses have such a wide range of penalties associated with them as do suspended and revoked license tickets.
 Depending upon the type of suspension and the client's past driving record, such tickets may be simple and easy with very small fines and little effect on the client's driving record; or they may be extremely serious with long mandatory terms of imprisonment and extensive damage to the client's driving record.
 For instance, a suspension that results from a failure to appear on a speeding ticket is not very serious whereas a revocation based upon a DUI when the client has had many such previous tickets carries with it long mandatory jail terms.